Mac-ziis/Team-Week-Main/README.md

     * Make sure to add a comma at the end of the previous plugin.
 * Generate API keys by creating accounts at:
   * https://perenual.com/login
+    * After creating account, navigate to the API Docs page, click "GET API KEY & ACCESS", then click the "Generate New Key" button.
   * https://openweathermap.org/
   * https://my.plantnet.org/
     * For this key to work on a live server, you'll have to click "expose my API key" at https://my.plantnet.org/account/settings, and list your server domain in the "Authorized domains" box (e.g. http://localhost:8080)